Common Halstead Boilers Faults and How to Fix Them

+It’s worth mentioning that no boiler problems should be attended to without the help of a boiler repair specialist.
 It’s an offence to work on a gas appliance without being Gas Safe registered.
 And that’s for safety reasons.

 If you’ve already called out an engineer because you’re not getting hot water, or the water is not getting to temperature, it’s likely they’ll head straight for the diverter valve.